What is CBDV text overlaid on top of a ball and stick model of the CBDV cannabinoid

 Good news!
 Sunset Lake CBD grows some cultivars that contain CBDV including Forbidden V. Forbidden V was bred by Oregon CBD and grown under the sun on our farm in South Hero, Vermont.
 With 6.85% CBDV and 11.94% CBD, the buds hold a lot of promise for a variety of uses.

-Forbidden V can be used on its own (smoked or vaped) or it can be extracted from the plant material and used to make oil tinctures, topicals, and edibles.
+You can use Forbidden V on its own (smoked or vaped) or extract CBDV from the plant material to make oil tinctures, topicals, and edibles.

 Currently, Forbidden V is only available to wholesale customers.
-If you own a retail location or eCommerce site and are interested in carrying Forbidden V, please get in touch with us here.
+If you’re a retailer interested in carrying Forbidden V, please get in touch with us here.